Eddie Price III: Background

+Price was born in New Orleans, Louisiana.
+Price attended Jesuit High School in New Orleans and played football there.
+He then played college football for the Tulane Green Wave football team like his father, Eddie Price, who went on to play in the National Football League (NFL) with the New York Giants.
+Eddie Price III was a two-year letterman in football at Tulane, for the 1972 and 1973 seasons.

+Political career

-Like his eponymous relative Eddie Price, Eddie Price, III, played football for New Orleans' Jesuit High School and for the Tulane University Green Wave.
-He was first elected mayor of Mandeville in 1996 after serving on the Mandeville City Council for a 16-year period characterized by exponential growth as well as administration largely free of controversy.
+Price was first elected mayor of Mandeville, Louisiana, in 1996 after serving on the Mandeville City Council for a 16-year period characterized by exponential growth as well as administration largely free of controversy.
+Price succeeded a fellow Republican, Paul Spitzfaden, a three-term Mandeville mayor.

 Causeway accident

-During his fourth term as mayor in 2008, Price became increasingly surrounded by scandals, one of them involving a wee-hours accident on April 22, when Price drove a city-owned luxury sport utility vehicle (SUV) into a tollbooth at the north end of the Lake Pontchartrain Causeway; he admitted that he had been drinking, but the failure of the causeway police to give the mayor a sobriety test, along with the failure of the police to issuer a ticket until two weeks later when the story was in the hands of news reporters, augmented the controversy.
+During his fourth term as mayor in 2008, Price became increasingly surrounded by scandals, one of them involving an early morning accident on April 22, when Price drove a city-owned luxury sport utility vehicle (SUV) into a tollbooth at the north end of the Lake Pontchartrain Causeway; he admitted that he had been drinking alcohol, but the failure of the causeway police to give the mayor a field sobriety test, along with the failure of the police to issue a traffic ticket until two weeks later when the story was in the hands of news reporters, augmented the controversy.